xFooFoo/Tetris/README.md

 # **Tetris** game made with **Raylib** on **C++**

 ## [PLAY NOW](https://arcade-tetris.netlify.app)
-Web game folder contains the game compiled by Emscripten to WebAssembly
+Web game folder contains the game compiled by Emscripten to WebAssembly, the HTML file is amended to perform some styling.

 ## **Raylib** installation and building instructions:
 https://github.com/raysan5/raylib